Dakṣiṇā

 refers to the tradition of repaying one's teacher or guru after a period of study or the completion of formal education, or an acknowledgment to a spiritual guide.
 The tradition is one of acknowledgment, respect, and thanks.
 It is a form of reciprocity and exchange between student and teacher.
 The repayment is not exclusively monetary and may be a special task the teacher wants the student to accomplish.
+A well-known example of an unusual gurudakṣiṇā is the story of Ekalavya.